malagoni/WhatsAppToDiscord/docs/commands.md

 Downloads and installs the latest version when the bot notifies you that a new release is available.
 The notification message also includes a link to the GitHub release so you can review the changes.
 - Format: `update`

+## checkUpdate
+Manually checks if a new version is available and posts the result in the control channel.
+- Format: `checkUpdate`

 ## skipUpdate
 Clears the current update notification without installing anything.
 - Format: `skipUpdate`